 For years, business owners have earned back this card's annual fee by cashing in on baggage fee rebates and VIP airport lounge access.
 Due to airline industry consolidation, AmEx Platinum cardmembers would no longer have automatic access to all airport lounges.
 American Express has taken matters into its own hands, launching Centurion Lounge locations in the Las Vegas and Dallas/Ft.
 Worth airports.
 By most accounts, the new lounges far surpass their airline counterparts for both comfort and service, and American Express plans to roll out more exclusive locations in the future.

 Beyond that luxury perk, Platinum cardmembers also enjoy bonus Membership Rewards points when booking travel through American Express.
-The "Pay with Points" enables members to redeem points even faster, resulting in a rebate rate as high as 2.2 percent on eligible purchases.
 With expert assistance from both the Platinum concierge and travel teams, the Business Platinum Card® from American Express OPEN provides perks and premium support for business owners on the road.
 Terms and restrictions apply.

 Annual fee: $450